 Mamori noticing that Hiruma was putting up a tough front during the Death March to motivate his teammates.
 The first time was on the first day when she noticed Hiruma walking off to the other side of the truck so no one can see him.
-The second time was in Las Vegas when she told Suzuna not to disturb Hiruma, who was passed out from exhaustion in his room. one of the first Ship Tease between them.
+The second time was in Las Vegas when she told Suzuna not to disturb Hiruma, who was passed out from exhaustion in his room.
+This moment is notable for being one of the first Ship Tease between them.

 To elaborate, Kurita has just met Hiruma, and wants to make a Football team no matter what.
 Hiruma refuses, saying he has somewhere to be.
 Kurita follow him to an Army Base, where he sees Hiruma enter through a hole in a fence.
 Kurita then sees Musashi, a carpenter, working to fix the hole.
 Kurita begs Musashi not to, since that means Hiruma won't be able to come back anymore.
 Musashi still fixes the fence, but kicks another hole through it, saying there's no problem.

 Musashi's reason to join the Devilbats, even though he didn't have much interest in the sport.